-Critical Metals (CRML) has begun a 10,000m diamond drilling programme at its fully owned Tanbreez Rare Earth Project in southern Greenland.
+Critical Metals (CRML) has commenced a 10,000m diamond drilling programme at its wholly owned Tanbreez Rare Earth Project in southern Greenland, as the company advances one of the world’s largest undeveloped rare earth deposits.

 Discover B2B Marketing That Performs